semrush/intergalactic/README.md

 Great job!

-You always can open an [issue in the repository](https://github.com/semrush/intergalactic/issues/new?issue).
+You always can open an [issue in the repository](https://github.com/semrush/intergalactic/issues/new/choose).
 We'll be glad to help!

+### I have a question or feature request! 🙋

+You can also open an [issue](https://github.com/semrush/intergalactic/issues/new/choose).
+We will review it soon!